• Skip to primary navigation

 In certain countries (like Venezuela and Brazil) violent crimes like assault and rape can be a big risk for travelers, especially for those who unknowingly put themselves in unfavourable situations while exploring.

-Although you can significantly reduce your risk as a traveler by again following safety precautions (many of which can be found in this South America travel safety guide) or by searching for other safety tips online.
+Although you can significantly reduce your risk as a traveler by again following safety precautions (many of which can be found on this blog) or by searching for other safety tips online.

 I have found that: capital cities are generally a good place to start when comparing safety between the different countries, and we can use data collected by Numbeo.com for a better idea.